BP-BATradar/BATradar/README.md

 ## Contact

-If you have questions about the project or the Bachelor's thesis, please do not hesitate to contact us: lorisfabian.klindworth@student.unisg.ch, colinwai-loen.berendt@student.unisg.ch
+If you have questions about the project, please do not hesitate to contact us: lorisfabian.klindworth@student.unisg.ch, colinwai-loen.berendt@student.unisg.ch